cheukyinivan/cheukyinivan.github.io/index.md

 ---
 layout: default
 title: Home
+css: style.css

 ---

-# Welcome to My Research Website

-This is the homepage.
-Use the menu to navigate to other sections.
+# ==There is a universe in every piece of rock==

+Welcome to my page where I contemplate about geology, nature and the universe. \